-Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly.
+Often, lymph nodes The lymphatic system is a vital part of the immune system.
+It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more in the neck, under the arms, or in the groin enlarge rapidly and painlessly.

 People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

-A lymph node biopsy is needed for diagnosis.
+A lymph node and/or bone marrow biopsy are needed for diagnosis.

-Treatment may involve radiation therapy, chemotherapy, monoclonal antibodies, or a combination.
+Treatment may involve radiation therapy, chemotherapy, immunotherapy with monoclonal antibodies, or a combination.

 Most people are cured or survive for many years.

-Leukemias (see Leukemias) also are cancers that involve white blood cells.
-In leukemia, most of the cancerous white blood cells are in the bloodstream.
-In lymphoma, most of the cancerous white blood cells are within lymph nodes and organs such as the spleen and liver.
-However, leukemia and non-Hodgkin lymphoma sometimes overlap because people with lymphoma may have cancerous white blood cells in their bloodstream and people with leukemia may have leukemia cells in their lymph nodes and organs.
+Leukemias Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+White blood cells develop from stem cells in the bone marrow.
+Sometimes the development goes awry... read more also are cancers that involve white blood cells.
+In leukemias, most of the cancerous white blood cells are in the bloodstream and bone marrow.
+In lymphomas, most of the cancerous white blood cells are within lymph nodes and organs such as the spleen and liver.
+However, leukemia and non-Hodgkin lymphoma sometimes overlap because people with lymphoma may have cancerous white blood cells in their bloodstream and people with leukemia may have cancer cells in their lymph nodes and organs.

 The first symptom is often rapid and usually painless enlargement of lymph nodes in the neck, under the arms, or in the groin.
 Enlarged lymph nodes within the chest may press against airways, causing cough and difficulty breathing, or press against blood vessels in the chest, causing swelling of the face, neck, and arms (superior vena cava syndrome).
 Deep lymph nodes within the abdomen may press against various organs, causing loss of appetite, constipation, abdominal pain, or progressive swelling of the legs.

 Some lymphomas can appear in the bloodstream and bone marrow, so people can develop symptoms related to too few red blood cells, white blood cells, or platelets.
-Too few red blood cells can cause anemia, leading to fatigue, shortness of breath, and pale skin.
+Too few red blood cells can cause anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , leading to fatigue, shortness of breath, and pale skin.
 Too few white blood cells can lead to infections.
 Too few platelets may lead to increased bruising or bleeding.
-Non-Hodgkin lymphomas also commonly invade the bone marrow, digestive tract, skin, and occasionally the nervous system, causing various symptoms.
+Non-Hodgkin lymphomas can also invade the digestive tract, skin, and occasionally the nervous system, causing various symptoms.
 Some people have persistent fever without an evident cause, the so-called fever of unknown origin.
 This type of fever commonly reflects an advanced stage of disease.

 In children, the first symptoms—anemia, rashes, and neurologic symptoms, such as weakness and abnormal sensation—are likely to be caused by infiltration of lymphoma cells into the bone marrow, blood, skin, intestine, brain, and spinal cord.
 Lymph nodes that become enlarged are usually deep ones, leading to the following: